magento/devdocs/src/recommendations/events.md

-`add-to-cart` | A product is added to the cart `add-to-wishlist` | A product is added to the wishlist `apply-discount-action` | A discount code is applied to the cart `edit-product-qty` | A quantity of a product in a cart changed to a non-zero value `initiate-checkout` | The customer initiates checkout `instant-purchase` | The customer completes an instant purchase.
+`add-to-cart` | A product is added to the cart `add-to-wishlist` | A product is added to the wishlist `apply-discount-action` | A discount code is applied to the cart `edit-product-qty` | The quantity of a product in a cart changed to a non-zero value `initiate-checkout` | The customer initiates checkout `instant-purchase` | The customer completes an instant purchase.
 `place-order` | The customer's order is submitted